 I also have to say something about the side characters, as there were so many wonderful persons in this book.
 I loved Dante and the fragile love story between him and Autumn that was so lined with grief and guilt.

 All in all, I absolutely adored this book!
-I don’t remember the last time, if ever, I’ve read story so full of sorrow and sadness, but also full of hope and joy of life.
+I don’t remember the last time, if ever, I’ve read a story so full of sorrow and sadness, but also full of hope and joy of life.
 It’s the type of story that breaks your heart and mends it at the same time.
 It’s a story that has everything; loss, pain, grief, confusion, anger and regret, but also beauty, love, friendship and happiness.
-And so much diversity and LGBT awareness!
+And so much diversity and LGBTQ awareness!
 The characters were amazing, the plot was so on point and fulfilling to read.
 Despite all sadness, I felt hopeful and comforted at the end.

 If you like strong and emotional reads, you should definitely give this book a chance.
 You won’t regret it!

 Find out more about the book and the author here: Ashley Woodfolk

 The Upside of Unrequited by Becky Albertalli. is a sweet, happy, and relatable feels-good book.

 I loved Becky Albertalli’s Simon vs the Homo Sapiens Agenda so much that I wanted to stay in her wonderful universe and read all her other books at once.
 I really, really liked The Upside too, but not quite as much as Simon vs. Still, The Upside is an amazing character-driven cute and relatable story about sisterhood, family, body image, and first love.
 And Simon himself does a couple of appearances in this book too!
 As does Abby and Nick.
 The crossovers from Simon vs. were so wonderful, it made me so happy and warm at heart, that I could recommend this book for that reason alone!
 Besides of course the fact that this book in itself is an amazing and touching novel about reaching outside of your comfort zone.
 And with my favorite literature parents ever!